MTalha-Codes/mmqlc/README.md

 ## Message !:
 Active development has been stopped from now till my 12th class exam ends....
 Development will be continued somewhere in May 2025.
+However, the codebase will be reviewed and optimizations and refactorings may be done after two months if possible.

 ## License
 This project is protected under a custom license.
 You are permitted to clone this repository for personal and non-commercial use only.